-Breast cancer develops from cells/tissue in the breast gland.
+Breast cancer develops from the cells of the breast gland tissues.
 It is the most common type of cancer that occurs in women in both developed and less developed countries.
-It is the most common malignancy in women with an incidence of 12%, i.e. 1 in 8, and the second most common cause of cancer death after lung cancer [1, 20].
+It is the most common malignancy in women with an incidence of 12%, i.e. 1 in 8, and the second most common cause of cancer death after lung cancer [1, 26].
 Although breast cancer also occurs in men, it is very rare.
 The incidence of male breast cancer is less than 1% of all breast cancer cases.
-In 2020, there were 2.3 million women diagnosed with breast cancer and 685000 deaths globally, according to the World Health Organization (WHO) [1, 23].
+In 2020, there were 2.3 million women diagnosed with breast cancer and 685000 deaths globally, according to the World Health Organization (WHO) [1, 30].

-Every woman needs to be aware of the aggravating factors that increase the risk of developing the disease, the value of prevention, self-examination, and early diagnosis, as well as the effectiveness of modern treatment.
+Every woman should be aware of the aggravating factors that increase the risk of developing the disease, the value of prevention, self-examination, and early diagnosis, as well as the effectiveness of modern treatment.
 Age is a factor in the occurrence of breast cancer, as most cases occur after the age of 50, while it is rare in women under the age of 35.
-In addition, women who have already been diagnosed with cancer are more likely to develop new cancer in the same or the other breast.
-Also, women in whom menstruation began at the age of fewer than 12 years or stopped at the age of more than 55 years have a relatively increased risk of developing the disease [26, 34, 8, 37].
+In addition, women who have already been diagnosed with cancer are more likely to develop new cancer in the same